tulskiy/jkeymaster/README.md

 Restrictions:

 On Mac OS current implementation replaces existed hotkey mapping with own.
-This means that previous mapping doesn't work while binding alive and application doesn't receive any messages about pressed keys.
+This means that previous mapping doesn't work while binding alive and all applications can't receive any messages about pressed keys.
 (source: http://stackoverflow.com/questions/6186317/why-copy-and-paste-in-finder-doesnt-work-when-i-use-registereventhotkey-cocoa)
+Also since you can bind keys without modifiers (like 'y' or '0') that can break your system totally and makes keyboard unreachable for whole system.

 Feedback
 --------